zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

           * No DNS response.
           * [RCODE Name] different from NoError in response.
           * AA bit not set in response.
-          * No SOA record in answer section
+          * Not exactly one SOA record in answer section
           * Owner name of SOA record is not *Zone Name*.
    6. [Send] *Zone Name NS Query* to *Server Address*.
    7. Output [B01_SERVER_ZONE_ERROR] with query name *Zone Name*, [query type]